162173 Ryugu: Sample analysis results

-Origin from the outer solar system
+Origin from the outer Solar System

-The Deuterium-rich and Nitrogen-15-rich isotopic compositions of fine-grained minerals and organics suggests that the parent body of Ryugu formed in the outer solar system.
-Titanium, Chromium, and Molybdenum isotopic anomalies provide more evidence that ties Ryugu's origin to the outer Solar System.
+The deuterium-rich and nitrogen-15-rich isotopic compositions of fine-grained minerals and organics suggests that the parent body of Ryugu formed in the outer Solar System.
+Titanium, chromium and molybdenum isotopic anomalies provide more evidence that ties Ryugu's origin to the outer Solar System.

-Based on preserved magnetism in the samples researchers concluded that the parent body of Ryugu was likely formed in the darkness of nebular gas.
+Based on preserved magnetism in the samples researchers concluded that the parent body of Ryugu was probably formed in the darkness of nebular gas.

+Volatiles

+Water

+The Hayabusa2 sample capsule was significantly upgraded from Hayabusa, to preserve water, light organics, gases, and other volatiles.
+This water was successfully sampled and preserved.
+Via a bulk sample (~95 milligrams), its water content was reported as 6.84 ±0.34 wt%.

+Independently, a research group with a far smaller allocation (particles) reported 4-7 percent water.

+The lower-than-expected water signature seen by Hayabusa2 instruments was the result of space weathering, producing a dehydrated rind.

 Liquid water and aqueous alteration

 Carbonated liquid water was discovered in one crystal.
 The water contained salts and organic matter.
 The liquid water was found inside a hexagonal iron sulfide crystal.
-The carbon dioxide was likely CO2-ice (dry ice) inside the parent body.
+The carbon dioxide was most likely CO2-ice (dry ice) inside the parent body.
 The water ice melted soon after the parent body formed and the CO2 dissolved into the water.

 Crystals "shaped like coral reefs" were found.
-These crystals likely formed in liquid water, which was once present in the interior of the parent body.
+These crystals probably formed in liquid water, which was once present in the interior of the parent body.
 The parent body had a dryer surface and a wetter interior.
 After the collision of the parent body with a smaller asteroid, the interior and surface material were mixed.
 Today Ryugu has both interior and parent body surface material on its surface.

 An international team found particles in the samples that contained small amounts of material unaltered by water.
 The team found about 0.5 vol% of anhydrous silicates.
 The isotopic analysis of the magnesium-rich olivine and pyroxene in the sample suggests that two types of high-temperature objects accreted onto the surface of Ryugu: amoeboid olivine aggregates and magnesium-rich chondrules.

+Gas

+Hayabusa2 recovered helium and other noble gases.
+Some terrestrial contamination entered the system, but the Ryugu components are still measurable.

 Organic molecules

 Aliphatic carbon-rich organics associated with coarse-grained phyllosilicates were found.
 Such an association has not been observed in any meteorite study and could be unique to the asteroid Ryugu.

-In samples retrieved on Ryugu from the Hayabusa2 spacecraft, scientists discovered 20 different amino acids, a building block of life.
+In samples retrieved on Ryugu from the Japanese Hayabusa2 spacecraft, scientists discovered 20 different amino acids.